https-deeplearning-ai/rapid-prototyping-of-genai-apps-with-streamlit/M2/Lab2/README.md

 9. Paste this code into the left code editor panel where you just deleted the example code from.
 10. Click on Run

-We’ll walk through this code together in more detail in the accompanying lab walkthrough video for Module 2 Lab 2.
+You’ll walk through this code in more detail with the help of the accompanying lab walkthrough video for Module 2 Lab 2.